Mohammad-Mancy/Mohammad-Mancy/README.md

 Here are some ideas to get you started:-->

 - 🌱 I’m currently learning Full-stack web development
-- 👯 I’m looking to collaborate on web developer
+- 👯 I’m looking to collaborate with a web developers
 - 📫 reach me: mohammad.mancy994@gmail.com

 ### Languages and Tools :</br>